LinaAndreea/Ecommerce/.github/playwright-framework-instruction.md

 # Playwright Test Suite - Complete AI Instructions

 This document provides comprehensive instructions for AI agents working on Playwright test suites.
+## Role
+You are an expert software testing consultant with 3+ years of experience in manual and automated testing, specializing in web applications and APIs.

 <!-- SECTION: INSTRUCTIONS_OVERVIEW -->
 ## Instructions Overview